aMarCruz/react-native-text-size/README.md

 ------------- | ------------ |------
-fontFamily    | string       | System family name or font face. fontSize      | number       | Font size in _SP_ (unscaled). fontStyle     | TSFontStyle  | Only if 'italic', undefined for 'normal' style. fontWeight    | TSFontWeight | Undefined if the font weight is 'normal'. fontVariant   | TSFontVariant[] or null | _iOS only_. letterSpacing | number       | Omitted if running on Android with RN lower than 0.55
+fontFamily    | string       | System family name or font face. fontSize      | number       | Font size in _SP_ (unscaled). fontStyle     | TSFontStyle  | Only if 'italic', undefined if the style is 'normal'. fontWeight    | TSFontWeight | Only if 'bold', undefined if the weight is 'normal'. fontVariant   | TSFontVariant[] or null | _iOS only_.
+Currently, no style includes this property. letterSpacing | number       | Omitted if running on Android with RN lower than 0.55

 To know the key names, please see [Keys from specsForTextStyles](https://github.com/aMarCruz/react-native-text-size/wiki/Keys-from-specsForTextStyles) the Wiki.